GladysAssistant/v4-website/blog/2024-08-26-duckdb-launch.md

 In any case, I'm convinced that this update will revolutionize the use of Gladys, and I welcome your feedback.

 Thanks again to all the testers who helped in the development 🙏

-## Getting Started with Gladys?

-If you want to get started with Gladys and don't have the hardware, I'm launching a unique starter kit!
-(France only for now)

-I'm offering:

-- A powerful mini-PC (the same one I have at home)
-- Access to the Gladys training (plenty of video and written content)
-- One year of Gladys Plus

-All at an unbeatable price.

-If you are in France and want to know more, [click here](/fr/starter-kit/)!

 ## Supporting the Project